BennoLossin/sHoTT/src/simplicial-hott/15-2-LARI-adjunctions-are-initial-sections.rzk.md

   := \ (b , p) → (b , hom-eq-is-transposing-adj-is-rezk a b p)

 #def is-full-emb-sigma-hom-fib-is-transposing-adj-is-rezk
-  uses (adj is-rezk-A funext extext)
-  ( a : A)
+  uses (adj is-rezk-A funext extext is-iso-arrow-nat-trans-is-iso-arrow-boundary TODO) ( a : A)
   : is-full-emb (fib B A u a) (Σ (b : B) , hom B (f a) b) ( sigma-hom-fib-is-transposing-adj-is-rezk a)